 If your tax return is selected for an audit, you will be notified by the IRS by mail.
 The IRS does not place phone calls or send e-mails to notify the taxpayer of an audit review.
 In most instances, you will be asked to verify or explain specific issues in question on your tax return, such as income figures or deductions.
 Depending on the circumstances, you may be able to respond to the audit via mail, though in some cases, the IRS will request an in-person meeting.
 The meeting may be held at your home, place of business or in a local IRS office.

-The time it takes for the IRS to select your return for an audit, notify you of the information it needs, schedule an appointment or mail documents, and review the findings thereafter varies based on the complexity of your tax circumstances and the caseload of IRS agents.
+The time it takes for the IRS to select your return for an audit, notify you of the information it needs, schedule an appointment or or give you a deadline by which to mail documents, and review the findings after receiving them varies based on the complexity of your tax circumstances and the caseload of IRS agents.
 As a taxpayer, you also have the right to request extensions on providing requested information, typically as long as 45 days.
 If you have a tax delinquency, however, interest continues to be assessed during the entire audit examination process.
 While there is an appeals process for reducing this interest once the audit is resolved, the longer the audit takes, the more likely you are to pay additional fees.

 - Thinkstock/Comstock/Getty Images